 Spanish conquerors depended on indigenous expertise to keep up their munitions supplies, archaeologists have discovered.

-When Spanish invaders arrived in the Americas, they were generally able to subjugate the native peoples thanks, in part, to their more advanced weaponry and technology.
+When Spanish invaders arrived in the Americas, they were generally able to subjugate the native people thanks, in part, to their more advanced weaponry and technology.
 However, archeological evidence suggests that, in at least one crucial respect, the Spaniards were heavily reliant on an older indigenous technology in parts of Mesoamerica (today’s Mexico, Guatemala, Belize, and Honduras).

 The conquerors needed copper for their artillery, as well as for coins, kettles, and pans, but they lacked the knowledge and skills to produce the metal.
 Even Spain at that time had not produced the metal domestically for centuries, relying on imports from central Europe.
 In Mesoamerica, they had to depend on local smelters, furnace builders, and miners to produce the essential material.
 Those skilled workers, in turn, were able to bargain for exemption from the taxes levied on the other indigenous people.

 This dependence continued for at least a century, and perhaps as long as two centuries or more, according to new findings published in the journal Latin American Antiquity, in a paper by Dorothy Hosler, professor of archeology and ancient technology at MIT, and Johan Garcia Zaidua, a researcher at the University of Porto, in Portugal.